sylikc/jpegview/current/readme.txt

 - File name flickering eliminated in image processing area when file name is long New features:
 - Display of EXIF information from digicam JPEG files (F2)
+- Smoother screen update with less flickering by using back buffering of transparent areas Other changes:
+- Using smaller font for help display (F1)

 [1.0.14]